-Outraged over the thief finger pointing, the stylist filed a defamation lawsuit.
+Outraged over the finger-pointing, the stylist filed a defamation lawsuit.

-Menounos tried to shut down the claim quickly by filing an anti-SLAPP motion, but the judge said (I’m paraphrasing here), “Nah ah; Albanese has a right to plead her case because the average person wouldn’t have reason to know or care about Lindsay’s life.”
-(Lohan she is not.)
+Menounos tried to shut down the claim by filing an anti-SLAPP motion, but the judge said (I’m paraphrasing here), “Nah ah.
+Alicia has a right to plead her case because the average person wouldn’t have reason to know or care about [Alicia’s] life.”

 Uh Oh.
 Somebody’s Past Caught Up With Her In The Courtroom

-So off to trial court the two parties went.
+So, off to trial court the two parties went.
 During discovery, Menounos’ lawyers used the age-old defense for defamation, truth.
-Confident in their findings, Menounos’ team had unearthed dirt about Albanese involving a grand theft conviction circa 2000 and a firing from NBC thanks to stealing.
+Confident in its findings, Menounos’ team had unearthed dirt about Alicia involving a grand theft conviction circa 2000 and a past job termination, allegedly linked to theft.

-Needless to say, the plaintiff opted to settle.
-Judging from reports, it doesn’t appear that Albanese walked away with anything.
+Eventually, the plaintiff settled.
+Judging from reports, it doesn’t appear that Alicia walked away with anything.

-The lesson: truth is always a defense for defamation.
+The lesson: truth is a strong defense against defamation.
 Even if a statement causes you severe embarrassment, it may not be defamatory.
 Every defamation case is different.
 It’s best to consult a defamation attorney before deciding whether or not to file a lawsuit.
 He or she can give you a good idea about your chances of winning.